Emerging markets offer investors some of the best long-term growth opportunities, but the risk and volatility can be high.

 - VanEck Vectors Single-Country ETFs

-My favorite are the ones from Franklin Libertyshares, because they are the newest ones with the lowest expense ratios (0.09%-0.19%).
+Franklin Libertyshares are the newest ones with the lowest expense ratios (0.09%-0.19%), but they have low liquidity.

-The iShares range of single-country ETFs is more extensive, and includes some countries like Thailand that Franklin doesn’t have.
-However, both the iShares and VanEck ones are much more expensive (often 0.69% expense ratios), so they’re best used when the fund you want is not available elsewhere.
+The iShares range of single-country ETFs is more extensive and with higher liquidity, and includes some countries like Thailand that Franklin doesn’t have.
+However, both the iShares and VanEck ones are much more expensive (often 0.49-0.69% expense ratios).

 Having emerging markets as part of your portfolio is smart, because it gives you exposure to the bulk of where most of the world’s economic growth is coming from over the next couple decades.